PaimaStudios/PRC/PRCS/prc-2.md

 The Hololocker contract is in its core a NFT staking contract.
 While there have been attempts at EIPs on this matter, such as [EIP-4987](https://eips.ethereum.org/EIPS/eip-4987), none gained enough traction and approval to be finalized.
 This proposal therefore proposes a standard for light-weight implementation of such mechanism.

-The main functions accept an array of token addresses and token IDs to be able to accomodate manipulations with multiple NFTs in one transaction, to save on transaction costs.
+The main functions accept an array of token addresses and token IDs to be able to accommodate manipulations with multiple NFTs in one transaction, to save on transaction costs.

 The standard user interaction flow is: Lock -> Request Unlock -> (after `lockTime` has passed from the unlock request) Withdraw